 Additionally, the ways you brew your coffee also dictate how much caffeine you extract in one go.
 Some brewing methods extract coffee much better than others.

-If you use a French press, you know the water remains in contact with the coffee grounds for about 4 minutes.
+If you use a French Press, you know the water remains in contact with the coffee grounds for about 4 minutes.
 The extracted coffee contains about 107.5 mg of caffeine per ounce.

 Espresso takes a shorter amount of time to brew, often under one minute.
 The serving is smaller though and a single shot of espresso can contain about 40 mg of caffeine.

-The coffee is boiled to produce a rich, thick crema that is poured into a cup for serving.
+With Turkish Coffee, the concoction is boiled to produce a rich, thick crema that is poured into a cup for serving.
 Turkish brew usually has an average of 200 mg of caffeine per 8 ounces.
 That’s a pretty strong drink!

 As you can see, the French press produces coffee with the lowest caffeine content by volume.
 However, even at this amount, using your coffee ground is a moot point since the caffeine and flavors have already been extracted too much for a second serving.